DimaHn007/OakWood/README.md

 - View the history of your reservations and their cancellations.
 - Receipt of booking confirmation via e-mail.

-Ratings and Reviews:
-- Leave reviews and ratings for restaurants visited by the user.

-Notification:
-- Receiving notifications about promotions and news from the selected restaurant.

 **Role: Administrator**
 <br/>
 Management of Restaurants: